An open API service indexing awesome lists of open source software.

 ## Request bodies

-* `JsonBody` Converts an associative array into JSON, sets `Content-Type` header to `application/json`.
+* `JsonBody` Converts an associative array or instance of `JsonSerializable` into JSON and sets the `Content-Type` header to `application/json`.

 * `FormBody` Converts an associative array into a query string, sets `Content-Type` header to `application/x-www-form-urlencoded`.